pritdk533/Web-Dev-Demystified-Project/README.md

 ### 1. User Authentication using JWT token, Error Handling, Protected Routes, React-Router-DOM feature.

-Efficient and secure user authentication, Error Handling, Protected Routes, React-Router-DOM feature, and more.
+Efficient and secure user authentication using JWT token, Error Handling, Protected Routes, React-Router-DOM feature, and more.
 Explore the detailed processes in the relevant sections to ensure a smooth and secure user experience.

 ### 2. Course and Module Listing